johnrudolph/halfcourt/rules.md

 #### Steal
 If you are on defense and you are on same space as the ball-handler, you may attempt to steal the ball.
 This costs 1 action, and so you can only do it if you have an action to spend.
 The ball handler rolls the die.
 If they roll higher than your Hooper's defensive number, they keep the ball.
 Otherwise, you successfully steal the ball.
 Each Hooper may only attempt 1 steal per turn.

+If a steal is successful, the team who stole goes first on the next possession.

 ### Hustle Plays and Exhaustion
 On your turn, you may choose for any of your Hoopers to hustle.
-On this turn, that Hooper gets +2 actions.
+On this turn, that Hooper gets +3 actions.
 Then, move them into the exhausted position on their energy mat.

 **Exhaustion**: when your Hooper is in the exhausted state, they get -1 Action on their turns, and cannot hustle.
 In order to leave the exhausted state, they must use an entire turn to rest, meaning that they will perform no actions.